 Parents must learn to filter what they need and discard the rest.
-Over the course of a pregnancy and early infancy, they will receive an overwhelming amount of advice.
+Throughout a pregnancy and early infancy, they will receive an overwhelming amount of advice.

 Take proper safety precautions with cats around babies and supervise both cat and baby when they are together.
 Hopefully, once the child grows older will form a long and lasting bond, just as my children have.

 My newborn daughter with our cat, Eliot.
-Eliot died 8 weeks after she was born.
+Eliot died eight weeks after she was born.

 My toddler and our Singapura, Levi.

 Growing up with our Singapura cat, Levi.
-My children were infants when he came into their lives, he passed away in 2017.
+Both children were infants when he came into their lives; he passed away in 2017.

 My daughter and our newest cat, Calvin.